transentis/bptk_py/README.md

 - Monitoring of Scenario JSON files:
     - Reload scenarios upon change
     - Parse new scenarios
+    - **Note** that this only works properly if the scenario manager is not spread over multiple files for now!

 ## 0.3.5.3
 - horizontal lines in graphs to improve readability